Mayankpratapsingh022/DSA-Notes/Week_2/Missing_values_287.md

-# Finding Missing and Repeated Elements in an Array
+# Finding Missing Elements in an Array

-In this note, we'll discuss different approaches to solve the problem of finding the missing and repeated elements in an array.
+In this note, we'll discuss different approaches to solve the problem of finding the missing elements in an array.
 We'll start with a brute force solution and move on to more optimized methods, highlighting the bit manipulation (XOR) approach as the most optimized one.

 ## Problem Statement

-Given an array of size `n` containing elements from `1` to `n`, find the missing and repeated elements.
+Given an array of size `n` containing elements from `1` to `n`, find the missing  elements.

 ### Example

 Given array: `[1, 2, 3, 3, 4, 5]`
 Missing element: `6`
-Repeated element: `3`